mhendy25/odin-recipes/README.md

-# This is a project to apply basic HTML elements
+# Motivation
-# The idea is to describe some recipes for different dishes
+This is a project to apply basic HTML elements
-# By using basic HTML concepts
+The idea is to describe some recipes for different dishes By using basic HTML concepts
-# Including, paragraphs, links, images
+Including, paragraphs, links, images